FAQEED Article 11EU

 • Article 11 route memo: 85 TJ EMS route, 10 TJ audit route, EMS alternative, environmental management system route, energy performance contract route, or out-of-scope rationale.

-• Certification and scope evidence for ISO 50001 or another accepted energy management system.
+• Certification and scope evidence for or another accepted energy management system.

 • Annex VI audit evidence: measured traceable operational data, consumption-profile review, recommended measures, renewables assessment, life-cycle-cost or payback analysis basis, and validated savings calculations.